Training – building capability and confidence to support students with type 1 diabetes

 The role of all staff

-- Undertake basic training to gain an understanding of type 1 diabetes and how to recognise and respond in an emergency
+- Undertake basic training to gain an understanding of type 1 diabetes and how to recognise and respond in an emergency.
+It's recommended that schools use the Diabetes in Schools online education package that can be accessed by all school staff.
+Refer to Level 1: Introductory training for this training

-- Undertake appropriate training to develop confidence and competence to provide the treatment prescribed in the Diabetes Management Plan and Diabetes Action Plan
+- undertake appropriate training to develop confidence and competence to provide the treatment prescribed in the Diabetes Management Plan and Diabetes Action Plan.
+Refer to Level 2: Intermediate training and Level 3: Individualised skills for more information.

-The role of diabetes treating team (or other appropriate health professional)
+The role of the medical treatment team (or other appropriate health professional)

 Diabetes Victoria